eguvenc/framework_old/packages/obullo/releases/2.0/docs/general/obullo-urls/README.md

 ```

-If you change "enable_query_strings" to TRUE this feature will become active.
+If you change "enable_query_strings" to true this feature will become active.
 Your controllers and functions will then be accessible using the "trigger" words you've set to invoke your directory, controllers and methods:

 ```php
 index.php?d=directory&c=controller&m=method